Catholic Indulgences: What They Actually Are (and Aren't)

 The crusading indulgence set a pattern.
 By the thirteenth century, attaching plenary indulgences to pilgrimages was routine.
 A famous (and historically contested) example is the Portiuncula Indulgence, traditionally said to have been granted by Pope Honorius III to Francis of Assisi in 1216, remitting all temporal punishment for anyone who visited the little chapel of Our Lady of the Angels.
 None of the early biographers of Francis—neither Thomas of Celano nor Bonaventure—mentions the Portiuncula Indulgence, and the earliest documentary attestation is a notarial deed from 1277.
 Historians now regard the late-thirteenth-century expansion as legendary overlay.11

 The Jubilee tradition crystallized in 1300 under Boniface VIII, who granted a plenary indulgence to Romans and pilgrims who visited the basilicas of St. Peter and St. Paul during the centenary year.
 Clement VI shortened the Jubilee interval to fifty years and, in 1350, tied the grant explicitly to the treasury-of-merits theology of Unigenitus.
-A Holy Door ceremony at St. John Lateran in 1423 is sometimes attributed to Martin V on the basis of a description preserved in the Zibaldone quaresimale of the Florentine merchant Giovanni Rucellai (begun c.
-1457), recalling the 1450 Jubilee; the evidence is thin.
-The formal Holy Door ritual is only reliably attested from Alexander VI’s Christmas Eve opening in 1499, the pattern that still obtains today.12
+A Holy Door ceremony at St. John Lateran in 1423, for the extraordinary Jubilee of that year, is attested by the Florentine merchant Giovanni Rucellai, whose Zibaldone quaresimale (begun c.
+1457) recalled the earlier ceremony.
+The Holy Door ritual at St. Peter’s, and in its now-canonical four-basilica form, is reliably attested only from Alexander VI’s Christmas Eve opening in 1499, the pattern that still obtains today.12

-A decisive and fateful development came in 1476, when Pope Sixtus IV issued the bull Salvator Noster, declaring that a plenary indulgence could be offered per modum suffragii—by way of intercession—for the souls of the faithful departed in purgatory.
+A decisive and fateful development came in 1476, when Pope Sixtus IV issued the bull Salvator Noster, declaring that a plenary indulgence could be offered for the souls of the faithful departed in purgatory.
 The bull was initially granted in favor of the church of Saintes in France: those who contributed a specified sum could apply the indulgence to a deceased relative.
-Sixtus’s theological move was defensible in itself (the communion of saints already held that the living could pray for the dead), but in practice it welded indulgences to almsgiving in a way that would prove catastrophic.13
+A year later, Sixtus’s follow-up bull Romani Pontificis provida (27 November 1477) clarified the mechanism canonically, specifying that the application to the dead operated per modum suffragii et deprecationis—by way of intercession and entreaty—on the jurisdictional ground that the Church’s juridical power does not extend over souls beyond this life.
+Sixtus IV’s extension of indulgences to the dead per modum suffragii is defensible in itself—the communion of saints already held that the living could pray for the dead, and the extension was later reaffirmed by Trent and Paul VI.
+What Sixtus had not cleanly resolved—and what Luther’s third charge would correctly identify—was the subordinate question of what dispositions the living contributor needed for the suffrage to be efficacious.
+In practice the reform welded indulgences to almsgiving in a way that would prove catastrophic.13

 Luther Was Right to Protest Certain Abuses